abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter08.md

 be an anagarika or a novice longer, but it’s approximately a year for each stage.
 This doesn’t mean he would stay all of the time at the monastery because usually we’ll send monks to study somewhere else for at least one year during that time.
-Like Tan Sampajano: he is finishing his third year here and, at the end of this Rains Retreat period, he’ll go to study in Thailand for a year.
+Like Tan Sampajāno: he is finishing his third year here and, at the end of this Rains Retreat period, he’ll go to study in Thailand for a year.